NullArray/GistList/README.md

 However, since a number of these scripts might be useful to others for various reasons, i decided it might be helpful to post a neat list of them here with a short description on their functionality.

 Check the list out below, i will be periodically updating it as we move forward.

+### NetSet Related

+My OPSEC Tool [NetSet](https://github.com/NullArray/NetSet) has a feature that allows you to easily access online resources that may be hepful with Operational Security.
+Among which are a [list of DNSCrypt-proxy compatible resolvers](https://gist.github.com/NullArray/e9961cb5574656ecf0d35b09c6567e2c) and a [list of val MAC Addresses](https://gist.github.com/NullArray/0380871a42b608830357f998df735e71).
+For convenience sake, i have decided to link to those resources here as well.

 ### Geo Sorter